Think about Sacramento’s past and the Gold Rush comes to mind. But that’s only part of the story.

 The Sacramento History Museum is proud to be one of seven Sacramento area museums offering free admission to active military and their families through Labor Day (September 2), 2019.
 Blue Star Museums is a collaboration among the National Endowment for the Arts, Blue Star Families, the Department of Defense and more than 2,000 museums across America to offer free admission to all active duty military personnel and their families, continuing through Labor Day (September 2), 2019.

-We are still accepting school programs and will continue to hold school programs using Old Sacramento as our classroom.
-Programs include Sacramento History programs, Gold Rush programs, Underground, Gold Fever! tours, and more.
+September will be here before you know it, so it’s time to start planning class field trips!
+We are accepting school programs using Old Sacramento as our classroom.
+Programs include Sacramento History programs, Gold Rush programs, Underground and Gold Fever! tours, and Outreach programs where we bring the Museum to your classroom!
 To find out more, Click Here.

 Summer Means More Old Sacramento Tours!

 Help us celebrate our 10th season of Underground Tours, Mondays – Wednesdays at 11 a.m., 12:30 p.m., and 2 p.m., Thursdays and Fridays at 11 a.m., noon, 12:30, 1:30, 2 p.m. and 3 p.m., Saturdays, every half hour from 10:30 a.m. to 3 p.m., plus 4 p.m., and Sundays every half hour from 10:30 a.m. to 2:30 p.m.
 Tours depart from the Sacramento History Museum.